jarmokivekas/hotosm-activation-gis-resources/overview-tool/about.md

 ---

-The overview tool is intended to help project managers to keep track of the progress of Tasking Manager mapping projects during an activation.
+The overview tool is intended to help HOTOSM activation managers to keep track of the progress of Tasking Manager mapping projects during an activation.

-## Search Criteria

-**Text search** is a free-form keyword search for projects

-**Campaign** has to be a specific campaign in the tasking manager.
-For now the list of valid values are listed here https://tasking-manager-tm4-production-api.hotosm.org/api/v2/campaigns/

-**Country** in which the project area is situated in.
-Autocomplete missin.
-Specific spelling here https://tasking-manager-tm4-production-api.hotosm.org/api/v2/countries/

-**Interests** shall be one of the interested parties listed in  https://tasking-manager-tm4-production-api.hotosm.org/api/v2/interests/
+The overview tool is a seperate piece of software to the HOTOSM Tasking Manager, however it uses the same project data as main Tasking Manager instance tasks.hotosm.org.
+The data is pulled in in real-time from the Tasking manager API.
+Therefore if you project is on tasks.hotosm.org, it will also show up in this tool.

+If you have any questions or requests about this tool, please feel free to contact me at @jarmokivekas on the HOTOSM slack workspace.

+This project is free open source software.
+The source code is hosted at https://github.com/jarmokivekas/hotosm-activation-gis-resources/

+# State of the software

+In it's current sate, this software is only a prototype I've in roughly one weeked worth of work.
+Ideally the features provided would eventually be integrated to the actual Tasking Manager.

+There is a github issue tracking the implementation of this to the tasking manager https://github.com/hotosm/tasking-manager/issues/3394